SjoerdV/CaCAzureDevOpsPipeline/docs/README.md

 1. If everything is properly setup there should be an 'Approval' waiting for the person(s) you have configured the PROD environment for.
 1. Finish the approval round
 1. The 'deploy_PROD' stage will now commence where the important steps occur by means of the following extension actions:
-    1. Check that the SharePoint Connection is actually established: in the 'Run Deploy Script' step it should say 'Connected to Web Target URL: <https://[yourtenant].sharepoint.com>'
+    1. Check that the SharePoint Connection is actually established: in the 'Run Deploy Script' step it should say '`Connected to Web Target URL: <https://[yourtenant].sharepoint.com>`'
     1. 'Tag Artifacts'
-        * create a tag for the release artifact for easy searching
+        * create a tag for the release artifact for easy searching.
+You can find the tag with the release artifacts in the 'Azure DevOps Project / Repos / Tags' section
     1. 'Generate Release Notes'
         * create a markdown file with changes since the last release
     1. 'Add Release Notes to Wiki'
-        * add the markdown file to the project's wiki
+        * add the generated markdown file to the project's wiki located in the 'Azure DevOps Project / Overview / Wiki' section
 1. If any errors occur, please try and fix them or contact the authors as those extension are updated regularly so mileage may vary.
 Review the [Troubleshooting](#Troubleshooting) section for more information.

 #### Update, Expand and Add your own files